-Achilles Tendon Rupture Diagnosis
+How is an Achilles Tendon Rupture Diagnosed?

 An accurate diagnosis will be obtained thorough medical review and physical examination by Dr. Yau.
 During the examination, he will feel for a tendon defect that represents a tear within the tendon.
 He will also evaluate range of motion and strength in the injured ankle to the uninjured ankle.
 Dr. Yau may obtain x-rays, ultrasound or MRI scan to assess and confirm the diagnosis.

 What is the Treatment for an Achilles Tendon Rupture?

 Patients with partial tendon tears, non-retracted tears and those with medical conditions that make them high risk for surgery will be prescribed conservative treatment.
 Non-surgical treatment involves protecting the tear in a cast, walking boot or brace to restrict motion while the tendon heals.
 Physical therapy will be prescribed to restore strength and motion to the ankle during the healing process.